awafer/Ingame-Cheat-Menu/README.md

 ICM for tAPI

-Requires the tAPI SDK to be installed.
+Requires the MCT to be installed.